-Hyundai Santa Fe owners have reported 18 problems linked to gasoline fuel system (under the gasoline fuel system category).
+Hyundai Santa Fe owners have reported 26 problems related to gasoline fuel system (under the gasoline fuel system category).

-The vehicle was a 2004 Hyundai Santa Fe.
-The VIN of this vehicle is KM8SC13D84_.
 I purchased the car used on Aug.
 10, 2012.
 I went to gas station on Aug.
 12, 2012 to fill it up with gas, and had trouble starting it afterward.
 I have had the same problem everytime I have put gas in it since, and it does not make a difference which gas station I go to, I have the same trouble.
 I even tried to leave it running one time and it ended up dying and had trouble restarting.
 I have to push the gas pedal all the way to the floor and hold it there to start it and keep pumping the gas pedal as I pull away from the gas pump and for several seconds after I pull away it is still trying to die.
 I have filled up with gas about 5 times since I purchased the vehicle and every time I have had the same problem.
 The only time it has a problem starting is while I am sitting at the gas pump.
 Once I leave there, it starts fine everytime until I stop to get gas again.
 I am writing this on sept.
 24, 2012.
-This issue happened on Sunday, August 12, 2012.

 See all problems of the 2004 Hyundai Santa Fe.

-The car involved was a 2002 Hyundai Santa Fe.
-The vehicle identification number (VIN) of this Hyundai Santa Fe is KM8SC73D72_.
 Fuel filler neck , completely rusted through.
 Had car in 7 months ago for the salt recall on the trailing arms.
-This gasoline fuel system issue occurred Friday, January 20, 2012.

 See all problems of the 2002 Hyundai Santa Fe.

-The car was a 2010 Hyundai Santa Fe.
-The vehicle identification number (VIN) is 5NMSG3AB6A_.
 When pushing the gas pedal to accelerate from stopped position there is a notable pause.
 (1-3 seconds??)this then causes you to push accelerator further ,thereby causing a much more sudden acceleration.
 I am used to it because it has happened intermittently since car was new, but someone could get in trouble.
 Hyundai service says its because the pedal is sending a position of pedal through an electronic signal to fuel metering system.
-This problem occurred on 07/06/11.

 See all problems of the 2010 Hyundai Santa Fe.